schitresh/software_development/frameworks/react/1_components.md

 - React components use props to communicate with each other
 - Similar to html attributes, but you can pass any javascript value through props
   - Including objects, arrays, functions, jsx
-  -  = Props can be destructured in the function arguments of the componen=> t
+  - Props can be destructured in the function arguments of the component
 - Props are read-only and immutable
   - If props need to be changed, the parent component can pass new values
   - Hence props are not always static, they can be updated by parent